 You can’t have a strong ego; it can’t get in the way, or you’ll be fighting it all the time.
 You also need to be able to work with different personalities and understand different types of people.
 Being self-motivated is very important.

 What advice would you give someone considering a career as an electrician?

 Interstates does an excellent job of coaching you and preparing you for growth – take every opportunity they throw your way.
 It’s also important to realize that you get what you put into it.
 Get out there and work beside your team members and gain their respect.
 And, if you enjoy change, consider traveling.
 I definitely recommend it.

-There’s so much talent out there in the industry, and especially here at Interstates.
-We have many super talented young people, so being selected and having my work noticed means a lot.
+There’s so much talent out there in the industry, especially here at Interstates.
+We have many super-talented young people, so being selected and having my work noticed means a lot.